Environmental Management16 min

 Waste by treatment path

-To ensure our environmental management is state-of-the-art, we refer to international standards for environmental management (ISO 14001) and energy management (ISO 50001).
-All manufacturing sites that have more than 100 employees, and non-negligible hazardous materials in use, are expected to maintain an environmental management system based on ISO 14001.
+To ensure our environmental management is state of the art, we refer to international standards for environmental management (ISO 14001) and energy management (ISO 50001).
+All manufacturing sites that have more than 100 employees, and use non-negligible amounts of hazardous materials, are expected to maintain an environmental management system based on ISO 14001.
 Those with production process that could potentially seriously harm the environment are required to certify their environmental management system.
-These processes include plating, anodizing, polishing, galvanizing, painting and casting.
+These processes include plating, anodizing, polishing, galvanizing, painting, and casting.

-Today, 36% of the manufacturing sites based on our reporting scope in 2017/18 already benefit from environmental standards set forth by ISO 14001 (or similar) certification.
-We aim to increase this total to over 50% by the end of the financial year 2020/21 (baseline financial year 2017/18).
+Today, 50% of the manufacturing sites based on our baseline reporting scope in 2017/18 have achieved ISO 14001 (or similar) certification, which is in line with our strategic target on increasing coverage to this level by the end of the financial year 2020/21.

-Further, all manufacturing sites are expected to maintain an energy management system based on ISO 50001 by the end of the financial year 2021/22.
-Currently 21% of manufacturing sites do so.
-In order to raise awareness and clarify expectations, a checklist on Group standards for energy management systems was developed and shared with all manufacturing sites in the financial year 2019/20.
+Further, all manufacturing plants are expected to maintain an energy management system based on ISO 50001 by the end of the financial year 2021/22.
+Smaller manufacturing sites (e.g., local assembly centers) have been given an extended deadline for achieving this until the end of the financial year 2022/23.
+Currently, 21% of manufacturing sites have met this standard.
+In order to raise awareness and clarify expectations, a checklist on Group standards for energy management systems was developed and shared with all manufacturing sites.

 ISO 14001 Certificate